Chart Color Schemes

 Golden Beach features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 61.2% of all households, including 15.6% couples with children, 34.4% couples without children, and 10.4% single parent families.
-Non-family households make up the remaining 38.8%, with lone person households at 34.7% and group households comprising 4.1%.
-The median household size is 2.1 people, smaller than the Rest of Qld average of 2.5.
+Family households comprise 61.2% of all households, including 15.6% couples with children, 34.4% couples without children, and 10.4% single parent families.
+Non-family households make up the remaining 38.8%, consisting of 34.7% lone person households and 4.1% group households.
+The median household size is 2.1 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households